Rappler at 10: Voices behind the art you see on Rappler

 “Mahirap maghanap ng salita para sa nararamdaman (It’s hard to find words to describe what you feel),” said Andoy.
 He describes it as how sometimes musicians hear the melody first before the lyrics.
 For him, when a Rappler comic strip or cartoon is able to communicate a feeling or sentiment with little to no words, that’s a success.

 Emil describes these images and illustrations as “more visceral” because “it captures feelings and blends emotion with analysis.”
-It also “captures the zeitgeist, nakikiliti at nasasagot ang gustong sabihin in a particular point in time (it tickles and responds to what needs to be said at a particular point in time).”
+It also “captures the zeitgeist, nakikiliti at nasasagot ang gustong sabihin (it tickles and responds to what needs to be said) in a particular point in time.”

 If Rappler writers work within the bounds of hard facts and verified data, the Rappler creative team works with feelings and sentiments.
-Emil said, it’s in “the realm of interpretation.”
-When people are confronted with imagery they are able to affirm or assess the emotions they feel and layer their own meaning or experience to it, making content more relatable.
+Emil said it is in “the realm of interpretation.”
+When people are confronted with imagery, they are able to affirm or assess the emotions they feel and layer their own meaning or experience to it, making content more relatable.

 For DR, “illustration aids the written text.
 It’s a form of expression similar to writing.
 I see a lot of similarities and they help each other tell a story.”